-- During the first quarter of 2021, we disposed of one consolidated retail property. - During the first quarter of 2021, we consolidated one Designer Outlet property in Europe that had previously been accounted for under the equity method. - During the fourth quarter of 2020, we disposed of one consolidated retail property.
+- During 2021, we disposed of three retail properties. - During the first quarter of 2021, we consolidated one Designer Outlet property in Europe that had previously been accounted for under the equity method.

 The following acquisitions and openings of equity method investments and properties affected our income from unconsolidated entities in the comparative periods: